slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

 # Installation

-Once the packages are available, installing the SlipStream™ server is as simple as installing a package with `yum`.
+Once the packages are available, installing the SlipStream™ server is as simple as installing packages with `yum`.
 After the installation, the services can be started via standard SysV initialization scripts.

 ## Yum repository configuration